The Rhein / Rhine / Rijn in Switzerland, France, Germany, Holland

 The French and German Upper Rhine River

 From the Swiss city Basel past Strasbourg in France to near Karlsruhe in Germany, the Rhine River forms the border between France and Germany.
-Roads and important highway run parallel to the Rhine but generally not within sight of the river allowing outdoor enthusiast to enjoy the river here in relative peace and quiet.
+Roads and important highways run parallel to the Rhine but generally not within sight of the river allowing outdoor enthusiasts to enjoy the river here in relative peace and quiet.

 Speyer, Worms, and Mainz were very important cities during the Middle Ages.
 Much of their importance and wealth can be attributed to the presence of the Rhine.
 All three of these cities have important cathedrals.
 The Dom in Speyer is pure Romanesque and the largest Romanesque building in Germany.
 The cathedrals in Mainz and Worms are Romanesque in origin but both have strong Gothic elements too.

 The Middle Rhine (Mittelrhein) from Rüdesheim and Bingen to Koblenz is the Rhine of castles and myths.
 The Rhine Valley is here at its steepest and narrowest and a castle or castle ruins can be seen every two kilometers.
 During the Middle Ages, this section of the Rhine was the largest source of tax income in Europe.

 The Middle Rhine is inscribed on the UNESCO World Heritage list.
 No bridges cross the Rhine between Mainz and Koblenz although car and passenger ferries are available.

 The Middle Rhine valley is at its steepest and the Rhine River at its narrowest at the treacherous Loreley Rock.
 Here, according to legend, a singing mermaid drew captains and crews to their death.
 Although the treacherous rapids have largely been tamed with the help of dynamite in the nineteenth century, navigating the fast-flowing Rhine here still requires skill.